Ezy-DerpyFurry/Portfolio/Code/Websites/Website/README.md

 So this isn't my first website persay but it is definitely my first without 100% chat gpt the only thing that was AI was ***helping*** me with the backend .C cause I'm no da bestest C coder but I'm working on it!

-The server file is run by doign ./server it's not production level I'm sure but it's how I ran the backend
+The server file is run by doign ./server it's not production level I'm sure but it's how I ran the backend Main.c

 The output.txt is with the test emails